 - When will the tokens be released so that they can be traded and listed on exchanges?

-- When will the project be complete?
+- When will the project be completed?
 (Show a detailed timeline of the steps you will take from ICO to project a success!)

 - Who are your team?
 What have they done in the past?
 How are they qualified for the job?

-You need to build support and trust from a loyal community.
+Another great part of how to create a cryptocurrency is creating a marketing strategy for it.
+You need to build support and trust from a local community.
 You will need a website, a good domain, and a good social media presence.
 Also, there are plenty of various marketing and sales tools online that can help you advertise your ICO.

 You can either manage this yourself or hire a team to do it for you.
 Either way, you should create a strong social media campaign that boosts the popularity of your ICO.